 On this page, rules can be added to any of the targets.
 In this example, a rule matcher has been added to all fields ending in the word “NAME”.
 The rule will be applied to the matching target table.
 This rule will mask these two fields with asterisks.
 Care must be taken not to include rules on foreign key fields.

 This page summarizes the job.
-It clearly displays the columns that matched a rule, the target tables matching the source tables if they do not exist.
-Note that a DDL will be created for new tables.
+It clearly displays the columns that matched a rule, and the target tables matching the source tables if they do not exist.
+Note that DDL will be created for any new tables.

 Once all of these pages have been completed, you can select Finish.
-The wizard will then create job scripts to extract subsets from the driver and its related tables.
+The wizard will then create job scripts and an executable batch file for Windows or Unix that you can launch from Workbench or the command line to extract subsets from the driver table and its related tables.